Our top pick for

 We're not expecting Alaska Air Group to pay a dividend over the next 12 months.

-Alaska Air Group, Inc., through its subsidiaries, provides passenger and cargo air transportation services.
+Alaska Air Group, Inc. , through its subsidiaries, provides passenger and cargo air transportation services.
 The company operates through three segments: Mainline, Regional, and Horizon.
-It has a network of approximately 1,300 daily flights to 115 destinations across the United States, Mexico, Canada, and Costa Rica.
-The company was founded in 1932 and is based in Seattle, Washington.
+It flies to approximately 115 destinations throughout the United States and North America.
+The company was founded in 1932 and is based in Seattle, Washington. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.